A few thoughts ran simultaneously through my head the first time I read about oil pulling:

 - Set a timer so you don’t have to think about how long it’s been (or get caught up in what you’re doing and “pull” for too long!).

-Does Oil Pulling Detox your System?
+What Does Oil Pulling Do?

 Here are some other claims about what oil pulling can help: